-Don’t let your job search drag the holidays down.
-Use these tips to remain positive throughout the season.
-[TWEET]
+Don't let your job search drag you down.
+Use these tips to remain positive throughout the journey.

-This year, don’t let your job search drag your holidays down.
-Instead, make a conscious decision to stay positive and thankful for what you have and the rest will fall into place.
-Here’s how!
+Don't let your job search drag you down.
+Instead, make a conscious decision to stay positive and thankful for what you have, and the rest will fall into place.
+Here's how!

 “If you get passed over for a position, do not take it personally.
 Use it as an opportunity to learn what you could have done differently and build on your strengths and skills,” says Gottsman.

-When you view a disappointing situation as an opportunity for learning, you’ll be better prepared for the next job interview, Gottsman points out.
-Next time, take a few minutes post-interview, while everything is still fresh in your mind, to jot down questions or talking points that gave you trouble.
-Use this list as a starting point to craft well-thought-out responses for your next interview and you’ll feel more confident in no time.
-Better yet, take advantage of holiday family time to ask a trusted relative to conduct a mock interview with you and give feedback.
+When you view a disappointing situation as an opportunity for learning, you'll be better prepared for the next job interview, Gottsman points out.
+Next time you interview, take a few minutes when everything is still fresh in your mind to jot down questions or talking points that gave you trouble.
+Use this list as a starting point to craft well-thought-out responses for your next job interview, and you'll feel more confident in no time.
+Better yet, take advantage of the time you have to ask a trusted relative or friend to conduct a mock interview with you and give feedback.

 “This shifts thinking away from worries to paying attention to things to be grateful for that you may not be paying attention to,” says Peppercorn.

-The good news: your daily “good things” don’t have to be monumental, they can be anything from how great your freshly baked cookies came out, to catching up with a friend who is in town for the holidays.
+The good news: Your daily “good things” don't have to be monumental, but instead can be anything from how great your freshly baked cookies came out to catching up with a friend you haven't talked to in a while.
 Finding joy in the small things that we often overlook can help elevate your entire mindset.

 “Research shows that helping someone else lifts the spirits of the helper as much as the person being helped and causes both to feel grateful,” says Peppercorn.
-The holidays are prime time to finally jump the gun on finding volunteer opportunities.
+Now is time to finally jump the gun on finding volunteer opportunities.
 From donating food to helping at a soup kitchen, there are a plethora of opportunities to help those in need.
-Resources like VolunteerMatch.org make it easy to find ways to give back to your community.
+Resources like VolunteerMatch make it easy to find ways to give back to your community.